Brand website: http://imuto.net/

 Yet another Chinese manufacturer of power accessories, iMuto was founded in 2007.
 A medium-sized company of about 500 employees, iMuto are one of two companies run by TianBaoTong Technology.
 Their other focus is on camera-based technologies – but we’re not here to talk about that!

-iMuto appear to be a fairly competent battery and accessory company.
-They have a focused message and objective – to create consumer friendly, practical yet fashionable, eco-friendly products.
+iMuto appears to be a fairly competent battery and accessory company.
+They have a focused message and objective – to create consumer-friendly, practical yet fashionable, eco-friendly products.
 The eco-friendly part of their credo isn’t really established with anything official.
-They do say on their website however: “We make sure every single component in our products from design to production has no harm for our environment to support our daily energetic life.”
+They do say on their website, however: “We make sure every single component in our products from design to production has no harm for our environment to support our daily energetic life.”

 Let’s see what they offer us in terms of products.

 What products do iMuto sell?

 Although I’ve only reviewed one of their products, iMuto actually have 2 ranges of power banks.
 The first range, the Taurus offers power banks ranging from 10,000-30,000 mAh.
 I had a look at the Taurus 20,000 mAh and was impressed by its price tag, numerical LED charge indicator and charging abilities.
 Although, I wasn’t a fan of the clunkiness, shape or weight.